teletrace/teletrace/website/docs/concepts/glossary.md

 ### Span

-A span represents a single operation within a trace, it contains a start and end time, a unique identifier, the name of the operation, and any relevant in its Attributes.
+A span represents a single operation within a trace, it contains a start and end time, a unique identifier, the name of the operation, and any relevant metadata in its Attributes.

 Spans can also have parent-child relationships to represent the hierarchical structure of a distributed system.